Tembo Savings logo

 Our picks

-- Best easy access cash ISA: Tembo.
-Up to 4.05% AER (variable), minimum £10 balance, highly rated customer service with 4.8 Trustpilot score, fee-free mortgage advice from the UK's Best Mortgage Broker*.
+• Best easy access cash ISA for first-time buyers: Tembo.
+Up to 4.05% AER (variable), minimum £10 balance, highly rated customer service with 4.8 Trustpilot score.
+Particularly suited to first-time buyers who want to combine tax-free savings with fee-free mortgage advice from the UK's Best Mortgage Broker*.

-- Best 2 Year Fixed Rate ISA: Tandem Bank.
-Table-topping rate of 4.58% AER (fixed), low minimum opening balance of just £1, highly rated customer service with 4.4 Trustpilot score.
+• Best 2 Year Fixed Rate ISA: Secure Trust Bank.
+Table-topping rate of 4.73% AER (fixed), a minimum opening balance of £1,000, highly rated customer service with 4.5 Trustpilot score.

-- Best 5 Year Fixed Rate ISA: Tandem Bank.
-Not top-of-the-table rate, but still offers a competitive 4.56% AER (fixed) interest rate, a low minimum opening balance of £1 and a high Trustpilot customer rating of 4.4.
+• Best 5 Year Fixed Rate ISA: Castle Trust Bank.
+Top-of-the-table rate of 4.71% AER (fixed), plus transfers are accepted (unlike Hodge Bank), with a minimum opening balance of £1,000 and a high Trustpilot customer rating of 4.5.

 Join the thousands already saving with Tembo